 To accomplish our goal, USMTG has outlined 11 main discriminatory practices.
 We suggest banning each and offer alternative practices that will create a more equal entertainment industry for minorities.

-- Eliminate Paperless Ticketing Options Only (Transferability) – Paperless ticketing is the practice of selling tickets which are non-transferable.
-If a person buys a ticket and can’t use it, they would not even be able to give the ticket away, since they would only be allowed entry with the credit card and ID of the person who purchased the ticket.
-Currently, there is a new law (Extender Bill) which disallows the selling of paperless tickets only, but it sunsets annually unless renewed.
+- Eliminate Paperless Ticketing Options Only (Transferability) – Paperless ticketing is the practice of selling tickets which are non-transferable to another consumer.
+If a person buys a ticket and can’t use it, they would not be able to give the ticket away, since they would only be allowed entry with the credit card and ID of the person who purchased the ticket.
+Currently, there is a new law (Extender Bill) which disallows the selling of only paperless tickets, but it becomes ineffective annually unless renewed.
 We would like to see this law become permanent, or at least changed to a multi-year renewal (5 years).

-- Disclosures/Transparency on Tickets Available – Oftentimes event tickets sell out, it seems almost instantaneously, and ticket brokers are often blamed for the quick sellouts.
-This past year the NY Attorney general released a report which stated that often 40-60% of the tickets are not available for the general public, they are held back for VIPs to purchase or for insiders to sell (promoters, artists, venues).
-We are pushing for a law which would force the ticket sellers to list the number of tickets available, and how many are available for the general public to purchase.
+- Disclosures/Transparency on Tickets Available – Oftentimes event tickets sell out, almost instantaneously, and ticket brokers are often blamed for the quick sellouts.
+This past year, the NY Attorney General released a report which stated that often 40-60% of the tickets released for an event are not available for the general public.
+They are held back for VIPs to purchase or for insiders to sell (promoters, artists, venues).
+We are pushing for a law which would force ticket sellers to list the number of tickets available, and how many are available for the general public to purchase.